-Ultrasound is a diagnostic tool that uses a transducer, or probe, to generate sound waves and computer technology to produce pictures of internal structures.
-One of the most common ultrasound procedures is the examination of the living fetus within the mother’s womb (obstetric sonography).
+An ultrasound is a diagnostic tool that uses a transducer, or probe, to generate sound waves and computer technology to produce pictures of internal structures.

 Unlike most other imaging methods, ultrasound can create “movies” showing the beating heart, peristalsis (contraction) of bowel loops, and flowing blood.
 Ultrasound can be used to evaluate breast lumps and abnormalities seen on mammograms.
 It is often used to guide biopsies, such as breast biopsies.
 Computerized ultrasound technology is employed in other applications as well.
 An ultrasound is safe, painless and can often provide information that eliminates the need for more expensive tests or surgery.

 At South Jersey Radiology Associates (SJRA), our radiologists offer five main types of ultrasound that range across general imaging, cardiac imaging, and women's imaging.
 For cardiac imaging, a 2D Echocardiogram (2D Echo) is a type of ultrasound that evaluates the structure, function, and blood flow to the heart.
 The test is conducted to assess any damage the heart muscle may have and identify areas of the heart that may have impaired blood supply.